EpicOrange/riichi_advanced/documentation/documentation_json.md

 ## Call buttons and interruptible actions

 Let's say you want the ability to call pairs -- if someone drops a tile and you have the same tile in hand, you get to interrupt the turn change and call it.
 To do so, you must define a **call button**.
-Just like how auto buttons are defined in the toplevel `auto_buttons` object, call buttons are defined in the toplevel `buttons` object.
+Just like how auto buttons are defined in the toplevel `auto_buttons` object, call buttons (and all other non-auto buttons) are defined in the toplevel `buttons` object.

 We will spend this section breaking down the following implementation.